HecMisio/blog/content/posts/blockchain/chapter_1.en.md

 <p>Digital Certificate</p>
 </div>

 When others obtain this digital certificate, they verify its credibility through the public key of the certification center.
+After the verification is successful, the source of the public key is confirmed.
+In this way, the risk of the public key being replaced is avoided.

 <div class="content-image">
 <img src="/posts/blockchain/images/chapter_1-certification-authority.jpg" width="50%">